gilch/hissp/docs/macro_tutorial.rst

 But we're also less general.
 We can change the expression,
 but we've hardcoded the parameters to it.
-The fixed name is fine as long as we don't have to nest them, but what if needed two parameters?
+The fixed parameter name is fine as long as we don't have to nest these, but what if we needed two parameters?
+Could we make a macro for that?

+Think about it.

-Seriously, close your eyes and think about it for at least fifteen seconds before moving on to the next paragraph.
+Seriously, close your eyes and think about it for at least fifteen seconds before moving on.

 Don't generalize before we have examples to work with.

-You might already guess how we might do this:
+I'll wait.

+...

+...

+...

+Ready?

 ..
 Lissp::